-With the release of “Wonder Woman” this week, we looked back at 25 other bada** female characters in film.
+With the release of “Captain Marvel,” we looked back at 27 other badass female characters in film.

 The Bride (Uma Thurman)